peteraellig/OMTplay/README.md

 1.0.0.4		works, but only with 2 channel setting or Master only (M or MA)
 1.0.0.5		works with 8 channels tested, you can choose which pair ( M or A or B or C)
-1.0.0.6		shows amount of received audio channels
+          handle more than 8 channels caused problems, you can send as many as you want, we only process 8 channels 1.0.0.6		shows amount of received audio channels

 When I first read about OMT during the release of vMix29 and saw the DLLs, I was determined to get something like this up and running.
 This is the result.
 It runs flawlessly on all my PCs.